Climate change in Maryland: Moore administration (2023–present)

 As a candidate, Wes Moore said he supported the energy goals set by the state's Clean Energy Jobs Act of 2019, which called for a 50 percent reduction in greenhouse gas emissions and an electrification of the state's vehicle fleet by 2030, and said the state should pursue "more ambitious goals" beyond carbon neutrality.
 He also proposed regulations to achieve 100% clean energy use by 2035 and net zero carbon emissions by 2045, electrify the state's fleet, and prioritize environmental-justice funding.
 In March 2023, Moore set a goal of achieving 8.5 gigawatts of wind power generation in the state by 2031.

 In February 2023, Moore introduced the Clean Transportation and Energy Act, which increases incentives for people and businesses looking to purchase electric trucks and charging stations.
 In March 2023, Moore said he supported adopting California's Advanced Clean Cars II (ACC II) regulation, which would phase out the sale of gas-powered cars in the state by 2035.
+In April 2025, as Maryland electric vehicle sales continued to lag behind the state's goals, Moore signed an executive order to delay fines against car companies that fail to comply with the state's electric vehicle mandates.

 In December 2023, the Maryland Department of the Environment unveiled a plan to reduce Maryland's greenhouse gases by 60 percent under the Climate Solutions Now Act, which includes rebates for purchasing electric vehicles while reducing car mileage per capita, removing waste incinerators from the state's renewable energy portfolio, installing electric heat pumps at individual homes, and requiring all electricity used in Maryland to be generated using renewable sources by 2035.
-On 4 June 2024, while visiting a Baltimore public school, Moore issued an executive order requiring that Maryland state agencies detail, by 1 November 2024, how they will address the climate crisis and cut greenhouse gas emissions by 60 percent by 2031, compared with 2006 levels.
-Moore's administration has also set the goal of reaching 100 percent clean energy by 2035, and "net zero" by 2045.
+In June 2024, Moore issued an executive order requiring that Maryland state agencies detail, by November 1, 2024, how they will address the climate crisis and cut greenhouse gas emissions by 60 percent by 2031, compared with 2006 levels.

+In January 2026, researchers from the University of Maryland's Center for Global Sustainability released a new report finding that Maryland was further behind than expected, with the state having reduced greenhouse gas emissions 42% by 2031 compared to 2006 levels instead of the 60% goal set by the Climate solutions Now Act.
+The report cited increased data center demand as a result of the AI boom as well as the second Trump administration's environmental and energy policies, specifically toward electric vehicles, for the setback.